awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

   ```
 **Example**

-  A wildcard partition filter, where the following call output will be partition year=2017\.
+  A wildcard partition filter, where the following call output is partition year=2017\.
 A regular expression is not supported in `LIKE`\.

   ```
   aws glue get-partitions --database-name dbname --table-name twitter_partition